topmonks/hlidac-shopu/actors/allegro-daily/README.md

 # notes

-- the Actor currently scrapes sub-categories to level 3 (will be probably changed later, level will be obtained from the input)
-- currently we can scrape max ~7200 items per category (max 72 items per page, max 100 pages per category), to get more we would need to use filters but there's no need for that now
+- Currently we can scrape max ~7200 items per category (max 72 items per page, max 100 pages per category), to get more we would need to use filters but there's no need for that now